See and Learn Language and Reading

 See and Learn Language and Reading includes 14 steps, 4 of which are currently available:

-The See and Learn First Vocabulary steps introduce children to their first words at the earliest stage of language development in approximate developmental order.
-Each step is also designed to teach the vocabulary needed for a corresponding See and Learn First Phrases step.
+The See and Learn Vocabulary steps introduce children to their first words at the earliest stage of language development in approximate developmental order.
+Each step is also designed to teach the vocabulary needed for a corresponding See and Learn Phrases step.

-The See and Learn First Phrases steps teach children to put spoken words together in a range of two key word phrases and to read their first sight words and phrases.
+The See and Learn Phrases steps teach children to put spoken words together in a range of two key word phrases and to read their first sight words and phrases.

 Working with other See and Learn programs